 - Example 4: Password Encryption Method Mismatch If the server expects a password encrypted with

--encrypted password, authentication will fail.
+scram-sha-256but the client provides anmd5-encrypted password, authentication will fail.
 Ensure that both the server and client are configured to use the same password encryption method.
-You can set the password encryption method in thepostgresql.conf
+You can set the password encryption method in thepostgresql.conffile:

 password_encryption = scram-sha-256